 If you would like to receive a PDF of this document, please contact Carol Commerford at email@example.com.

-Musical Ancestries: India Lesson Prompts
+Musical Ancestries: Algeria Lesson Prompts

-Musical Ancestries™: India
+Musical Ancestries™: Algeria

 Each Musical Ancestries episode, through the audio story and Prezi resources, provides a wealth of materials for teachers and parents to use at their discretion.
 Shape the activity/lesson as you wish.
 Use bits and pieces of the resources as they fit into your plan or create something new.
 This is NOT a checklist of activities that must be followed or a curriculum that dictates how you use the resources.
 The Prezi materials have been vetted for accuracy, authenticity, and child appropriateness so you don’t have to spend time doing so.